 The North Oaks student learning strengths include reading across all grade levels, Algebra I EOC, 6th grade math, and 8th grade science and social studies.
 Grade 6 Reading showed notable improvement in students meeting and exceeding grade level expectations, increasing from 66% to 74% at the "Approaches Grade Level or Above" standard.
 Seventh graders exhibited high performance in reading with 83% of students meeting or exceeding grade level standards.
 While 8th grade readers also performed with 83% of students meeting or exceeding grade level standards.
-While 8th grade readers also performed with 83% of students meeting or exceeding grade level standards, and 42% achieving mastery.
+For the Algebra I EOC, students showed outstanding achievement with 100% of students meeting grade level expectations, 82% meeting grade-level standards, and 42% achieving mastery.
 Grade 6 Mathematics improved to 78% of students meeting grade level standards, up from 60%.
 Grade 8 Science maintained performance with 74% of students meeting or exceeding grade level standards.
 And, even though there is room for growth, Grade 8 Social Studies put forth a positive result with 78% of students meeting grade level expectations.
-This summary reflects the strong areas in student performance across various subjects and grades, highlighting where the school is exceeding.
+This summary reflects the strong areas in student performance across various subjects and grades, highlighting where the school is excelling.